Java application containers with Gradle and Rockcraft

 Step 3: Run the Gradle build

-Like the Maven plugin, the Gradle plugin also defines the create-rock, build-rock and push-rock tasks:
+The Gradle plugin defines tasks create-rock, build-rock and push-rock:

 1. create-rock creates the Rockcraft YAML